 Want to Maximise the Potential of 5G?
 It’s Time to Take a Look at Your Commerce Systems

 5G is here – to a degree.
-We need not look far to see the spread of the technology worldwide, with the Global mobile Suppliers Association (GSA) stating that at the end of 2020 there were more than 85 live networks and deployments across the globe.
+We need not look far to see the spread of the technology worldwide: according to GSMA Intelligence, by the end of 2021 5G networks will cover one fifth of the global population, with the Covid-19 pandemic having had little impact on momentum as service providers respond to changing market demands.
 And the early signs are that there is money to be made from 5G – a good thing.
-But – and this doesn’t come as much of a surprise – much of that money is currently flowing from communications service providers to vendors.
+But – and this doesn’t come as much of a surprise – a lot of that money is currently flowing from communications service providers to vendors.

 Of course, this is the joy of being in an infrastructure-based industry: networks always have to be built before you can generate revenue from them.
 There are also limits to the revenue that can come from 5G – including a finite pool of customers ready to upgrade to ’the next big thing’ in the absence of overwhelming benefits over and above what is possible with 4G.

 The prevailing trend so far is that 5G is currently being used to deliver services that are an evolution of what is already available – better mobile broadband services and fixed wireless access.
 While there may be some potential for a revenue increase from this, it won’t be very much and it probably won’t be for very long.
 In some cases, operators are already pricing 5G without a premium over 4G services.

 The current forms of 5G are very much a stepping stone to the promised land of industry-transforming applications and amazing consumer experiences, which have been the promise of a multitude of PowerPoint slides.